 Have questions about overhead lines or other assets?

-All gas in the UK passes through National Grid’s national transmission system on its way to consumers.
-As the sole owner and operator of gas transmission infrastructure in the UK, we work with other companies to ensure that gas is available where and when it’s needed.
+All gas in the UK passes through our transmission network, which supplies gas to power stations and large industrial users.
+We own and operate the gas transmission network in the UK by working with other companies to make gas available when and where it’s needed.

 Have questions about pipelines or other assets?